osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 * Product Backlog Items that contribute to the goal: C001, C002, C003, C004, C005, C006, R007, M006, M007
 * Estimated Timeframes: Run for 30 days and have a maximum of 1 day to complete the planning

+The sprints were monitored through issues with the necessary tasks to be completed.
+These issues were created, opened and closing when the specific assigned task has been finished.
+Github provided the team version control and records of all the changes made in the document.
+It allows the team to see how the report has modified the report, compare to previous changes and revert changes if required.

 ### STEP 3: SCRUM MEETINGS

+Communication and meetings between team members were performed through online Zoom Meetings and through the group chat, which is not preferable.
+The current situation provided difficulties in meeting the team members face to face.
+However, the team was able to adapt to this situation and was able to discuss their progress on project tasks for the report.

-The team had weekly meetings in which they discussed their progress on the project.
-These meetings allowed the team to deepen their understanding of what tasks and activities are required and to tell what roadblocks team members experienced to complete a particular task so when these problems occurred, the team members could contribute their ideas for potential solutions.
+During each meeting, project tasks were assigned to each group member to help the team iteratively work on the project within the given deadline.
+Moreover, the weekly team meetings enabled the team to deepen their understanding of what tasks and activities are required and to tell what roadblocks team members experienced to complete a particular task.
+The other team members were able to contribute their ideas for potential solutions.
 The team was also able to discern and openly discuss what tasks and activities were proven to be more challenging.

 ### STEP 4: SPRINT REVIEW and SPRINT RETROSPECTIVE